Extreme-value statistics of curl-of-vorticity precursor peaks in perturbed Taylor-Green vortex turbulence: Discussion

 \subsection{Physical meaning of curl-of-vorticity spectral intensity: coupling to dissipation and phase relations}

 Beyond timing, the ensemble reveals a tight relationship between curl-of-vorticity activity and dissipation intensity: Fig.~\ref{fig:fig3}(c) shows a strong positive correlation between $M_{\max}$ and $\eps_{\max}$ (Pearson $r \approx 0.819$ for $N_s=1000$).
 Here $M(t)$ (and hence $M_{\max}$) is defined as the maximum over wavenumber of the curl-of-vorticity spectrum, i.e. $M(t)= \max_k \mathcal{C}(k,t)$, so it preferentially weights the smallest dynamically active scales captured by the spectrum.
 The observed correlation therefore supports the interpretation that realizations with stronger high-curvature spectral activity also tend to realize stronger dissipation bursts, reinforcing the physical relevance of curl-of-vorticity diagnostics.
+The $M_{\max}$--$\varepsilon_{\max}$ correlation should not be read as an independent proof of predictive skill.
+It shows that the amplitude of the curl-of-vorticity spectrum co-varies with dissipation intensity, which supports the physical relevance of the diagnostic.
+The timing reliability of the precursor is instead assessed through the lead--lag variable $\Delta t_{\varepsilon,k}$, its conditional dependence on $K_{\max}$, and the POT analysis of rare lagging events.